everstrikeio/market_maker/README.md

 - localhost:8081/balances
 - localhost:8081/configure?pair=USD_BTC_PERP&name=Everstrike_MM&long_bias=0.00&volatility_bias=0.00&spread_multiplier=50

 The /configure endpoint mutates internal server state.
 You can use it to change the long bias, volatility bias and spread for a specific pair, while the bot is running.
+Simply substitute your desired values into the query string above.

 ## Running without Docker